-This course will equip you with higher level skills and a sound knowledge of areas relevant to your work including local and national statutory frameworks, theories of learning, collaborative working with agencies and families, educational systems and a deeper understanding of child development, observation and assessment.
-You will reflect upon your practice of working with babies and children from birth to five years with opportunities to explore and develop an in-depth understanding of safeguarding, child protection, ethics and diversity.
-Flexible study will enable you to engage with a wide range of reading and you will develop essential skills of academic writing, planning your studies, engagement with research and critical reflection and analysis of both your practice and reading.
+This course will equip you with higher level skills and a sound knowledge of areas relevant to your work including local and national statutory frameworks, theories of learning, collaborative working with agencies and families, educational systems and a deeper understanding of child development, observation and assessment, safeguarding, child protection, ethics and diversity.

-Assessment takes place through a variety of written assignments, practical presentations, written short-answer papers and practitioner research.
+Assessment takes place through a variety of written assignments, practical presentations and practitioner research.

-You can find more information about the course, here: www.kingston.ac.uk/undergraduate-course/early-years-foundation.
+You can find more information about the course and how to apply here.

 How to apply

-For further details about applying for places or eligibility please contact:
+If you would like further details or a chat about applying for places or eligibility, please contact: